 Predicting Ames Housing Sale Prices Using Machine Learning Models

-- Investigate possible major factors and features that influence house sale prices through exploration and analysis of Ames housing sales data
+- Investigating possible major factors and features that influence house sale prices through exploration and analysis of Ames housing sales data

-- Build predictive machine learning models to make accurate predictions
+- Building predictive machine learning models to make accurate predictions

 Exploratory Data Analysis